rsvim/rsvim.github.io/blog/2024-08-29-motivation.md

 The disadvantages of choosing lua gradually emerged, after all it's limited by the poor grammar design and community support, far behind popular script languages mentioned above.

 This is why when I'm looking at the (Neo)Vim editor, the idea to reinvent it with Rust+Javascript suddenly popped up.
-Compares with C/C++, Rust provides so much powerful and productive features and toolchains, with a active developing community that can leverage.
+Compares with c/c++, rust provides so much powerful and productive features and toolchains, with a active developing community that can leverage.
 When thinking about the script language, we would want one that has:

 - Modern programming language features and package management mentioned above.
 - Popular and widely used, with active developing community.
 - Great performance that won't make the editor laggy.

 The options are few: python is too slow, other scripts such as lua/vimscript/lisp are not so popular.
+Javascript meets most of the requirements, and has some extra advantages:

-The cons:
+- Enterprises and communities spent millions of dollars and tosn of engineering hours on javascript engine such as [V8](https://v8.dev/) and [QuickJS](https://bellard.org/quickjs/), which are great solutions for us to embed javascript into command line.

 - The language itself is actually evil and chaotic, success belongs to network and browser.
 But today we have typescript